The close job API enables you to close a job. A job can be opened and closed multiple times throughout its lifecycle.

 After it is closed, the job has a minimal overhead on the cluster except for maintaining its meta data.
 Therefore it is a best practice to close jobs that are no longer required to process data.

 When a datafeed that has a specified end date stops, it automatically closes the job.

 If you use the

-force query parameter, the request returns without performing
+force query parameter, the request returns before the

-the associated actions such as flushing buffers and persisting the model snapshots.
+associated actions such as flushing buffers and persisting the model snapshots

 - (boolean) Use to close a failed job, or to forcefully close a job which has not responded to its initial close request.